-6.2.4 Delay or interruption to the innings of the team batting second
+6.2.4.
+Delay or interruption to the innings of the team batting second

-When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 14.12 overs per hour, in respect of the lost playing time.
+When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 15 overs per hour, which is exclusive of the provision of drinks intervals, in respect of the lost playing time.
 Should the calculations result in a fraction of an over, the fraction shall be ignored.
 In addition, should the innings of the team batting first have been completed prior to the scheduled or re-scheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed.

-To constitute a match, a minimum of 5 overs has to be bowled to the team batting second subject to a result not being achieved earlier.
+To constitute a match, a minimum of 20 overs has to be bowled to the team batting second subject to a result not being achieved earlier.